programminghistorian/ph-submissions/en/drafts/originals/facial-recognition-ai-python.md

 {% include figure.html filename="or-en-facial-recognition-ai-python-02.png" alt="Visual description of figure image" caption="Figure 2.
 Google Colab file hierarchy showing each yearbook page saved as a `.png` image" %}

 ### Broad brushstrokes technical outline:
+This code:
 * Searches for all files that end in .pdf
 * Creates a separate sub-directory in /images for each PDF and gives it the same name as the PDF (e.g., "1911.pdf" becomes  `/images/1911`)
 * Copies each PDF into subdirectory
-* Uses PyMuPDF (here called fitz) to open each PDF and convert each page to a `.png` file
+* Uses PyMuPDF to open each PDF and convert each page to a `.png` file
 ```
 path = r'./'
 pdfs = [f for f in os.listdir(path) if f.endswith('.pdf')]